ABOUT disability associated urinary INCONTINENCE

 tips FOR CARERS

-The right approach depends on individual needs
+The approach you use also depends on individual needs

 There are many strategies that can be used to help someone with disability associated urinary incontinence.
 The best approach will depend on what is preventing them achieving continence as well as their individual needs.